- 6 Minutes to read

 Leave all fields empty if the proxy was already configured once and you want to keep it the same.

-- Navigate to the SAFE portal from Safe Hooks > Rapid7 InsightVM.
+- Navigate to the SAFE Hooks and click the TenableSecurityCenter card.

 - Click the Save button.

-- On the Rapid7 InsightVM configuration page, click the See Updated Assets option available at the top-right of the History table.
+- Click the See Updated Assets option available at the top-right of the History table.

-- The system redirects you to a filtered assets list of Rapid InsightVM assets.
+- The system redirects you to a filtered assets list of Tenable Security Center assets.

-- Alternatively, you can navigate to Technology > Assets and filter the asset list for signal source equals security.safe.rapid7.insightvm.
+- Alternatively, you can navigate to Technology > Assets and filter the asset list for signal source equals security.safe.tenable.sc.

 - Clicking a control, you will be redirected to the control details page, where you can see the MITRE ATT&CK mapping.

-- The observation tab displays the Observations found by the Rapid7 InsightVM.
+- The observation tab displays the Observations found by the VA tool (Tenable Security Center).

-If you lost the Encryption Key, remove the previously mounted config path directory on the host machine and reconfigure the on-premise connector.
+- Remove the previously mounted config path directory on the host machine.

-Follow the below steps to upgrade a connector to a newer version:
+Follow the steps below to upgrade the connector to a newer version:

 - Copy the Docker pull command (which would have been updated with a newer version).

-- After pulling the latest image for the Rapid7 On-Premise Connector, go run the Docker Start command (i.e., the second command on the Hooks Page).
+- After pulling the latest image for the Tenable Security Center On-Premise Connector, go ahead with the starting command (i.e., the second command on the Hooks Page).

-- Keep the config path as earlier configured.
+Keep the config path as earlier configured; there is no need to change that.

 - Enter the Encryption Key when prompted.

-- The user must not fill in any other details again (if configured already).
+- The user is not required to fill in any other details again (if configured already).

-In order to utilize private certificates, the customer must ensure that these certificates are accessible within a designated directory on the server or machine where the on-prem connector is being configured, denoted as "<CERTIFICATES_DIRECTORY>."
+To utilize private certificates with the on-prem connector, customers must ensure that these certificates are accessible within a designated directory on the server or machine where the connector is being configured, referred to as "<CERTIFICATES_DIRECTORY>."

-You will also need to specify the path to the certificate used for accessing the SAFE server from within the container.
-For example, if the certificate is named "ca-certificates.crt," the path to this certificate file should be "/etc/ssl/certs/ca-certificates.crt," which can be represented as "<CA_CERTIFICATE_FILE_PATH>."
+Additionally, you will need to specify the path of the certificate required for accessing the SAFE server from within the container.
+For example, if the certificate is named "ca-certificates.crt," the path to this certificate file will be "/etc/ssl/certs/ca-certificates.crt," denoted as "<CA_CERTIFICATE_FILE_PATH>."

-To enable the connector to operate with these certificates, you need to adjust the Docker Start command (2nd command on the Rapid7 configuration page).
+To enable the connector to function with these certificates, you must modify the Docker Start command (2nd command on the Tenable Security Center configuration page).

 Updated Command with Support for Private Certificates: